saltyrtc/saltyrtc-client-js/README.md

 The following events are available:

- - `state-change(saltyrtc.SignalingState)`: The signaling state changed.
+ - `state-change(saltyrtcClient.SignalingState)`: The signaling state changed.
  - `state-change:<new-state>(void)`: The signaling state change event, filtered by state.
  - `new-responder(responderId)`: A responder has connected.
 This event is only dispatched for the initiator.
  - `handover(void)`: The handover to the data channel is done.